jozefchutka/YHaxen/README.md

 Release versioned project.
 With git release, all modified files are commited and a tag is created in remote repository.

 - **type** (String, required) - Release type (available options are **haxelib** or **git**).
-- **haxelib** (String, optional) - Path to a haxelib.json file that would be updated with dependencies and version information.
+- **haxelib** (String, optional) - Path to a haxelib.json file that would be updated with dependencies, version and release message.
+Any dependency scoped to any compile phase would be added, test scoped dependencies only would not be added.
 May contain variables.
 - **archiveInstructions** (Array, required for haxelib release) - An array of instructions about paths to be archived and released.
 May contain variables.

 Example: